alexseysua/AI-Person-Detector-with-YOLO-verification-Version-2/README.md

 You should simply see the name repeated back:
 /dev/apex_0

-## 6)  Setup CUDA, I'm now expert but this is what I did.
+## 6)  Setup CUDA, I'm no expert, but this is what I did.